Greenwood, South Carolina

-Greenwood is a city in and the county seat of Greenwood County, South Carolina, United States.
+Greenwood is a city in and the county seat of Greenwood County, South Carolina.
 The population in the 2020 United States Census was 22,545 down from 23,222 at the 2010 census.
 The city is home to Lander University.

+History

+In 1823 John McGehee and his wife Charlotte built a summerhouse called "Green Wood" midway between the cities of Abbeville and Cambridge in order to have cleaner air.
+Nearby, a village named Woodville was formed in 1837 with a post office.
+By 1850, the village designation was changed to the name Greenwood.
+The town grew with the first railroad, the Greenville & Columbia Railroad built in 1852.
+Greenwood was incorporated in 1857.

+Starting in 1872, the American Missionary Association (AMA) founded the Brewer Normal Institute in Greenwood; a segregated school for African-American students.
+The Brewer Normal Institute was initially a private boarding school, and by 1925 it became a public school which closed in 1970.
+The AMA also built the Brewer Hospital in Greenwood in order to help fostering community racial integration.
+It was dedicated on May 24, 1924.

+Greenwood primarily served as a railroad and agricultural town until 1890 when William L. Durst opened the Greenwood Cotton Mill, and after which moved into local textile manufacturing.
+In 1904 Lander University moved from Williamston to Greenwood, and in 1966 the Piedmont Technical College opened.

 Geography and Climate

 Greenwood is located slightly northwest of the center of Greenwood County.
 According to the United States Census Bureau, the city has a total area of 42.3 km2, of which 42.0 km2 are land and 0.3 sqkm, or 0.72%, are water.

 U.S. Routes 25, 178 and 221 pass through the eastern side of the city, bypassing the downtown area.
 US 25 leads north 51 mi to Greenville and south 63 mi to Augusta, Georgia, US 178 leads northwest 42 mi to Anderson and southeast 29 mi to Saluda, and US 221 leads northeast 26 mi to Laurens and southwest 23 mi to McCormick.

 Lake Greenwood, a reservoir on the Saluda River, is 8 mi northeast of the city at its nearest point.
 The lake has 212 mi of shoreline, covers 11000 acre, and is almost 20 mi long.
 Lake Greenwood State Park, built in the 1930s by the Civilian Conservation Corps, is 14 mi east of the city on the south shore of Lake Greenwood and includes two boat ramps, a campground, trail and playgrounds, and many picnic areas.
 The area around Greenwood is locally billed as the "Lakelands", due to several lakes for recreational fishing and diverse terrain for hiking trails.